 Potential Risks and Side Effects

-So is it healthy to cook with peanut oil?
-Or is peanut oil bad for you?
+So is it healthy to cook with peanut oil, or is peanut oil bad for you?
+There are definitely some downsides to consider.

 Although refined varieties of the oil do have a relatively high smoke point, they may not be the best choice for high-heat cooking.
 This is because they are high in unsaturated fatty acids, which are more susceptible to oxidation when exposed to heat.